Matt Murray (ice hockey, born 1994): Pittsburgh Penguins

 Murray was then re-signed by the Penguins to a three-year contract with an annual average salary of $3.75 million.

-Murray with the Penguins during the 2017 Stanley Cup Finals.
+Murray with the Penguins during the 2017 Stanley Cup Final.

 To start the 2016–17 season, Murray was injured due to a broken hand sustained during international play.
 Following his return, he supplanted the veteran Fleury as the Penguins starter and retained his elite form from his first year.
 During the season, he recorded 32 wins, a .923 save percentage, 2.41 GAA, and four shutouts.
 He finished within the top ten of the NHL amongst qualifying goaltenders in wins, save percentage, and shutouts, while finishing 11th in GAA.
 This elite play allowed Murray to finish fourth in Calder Trophy voting for Rookie of the Year and earned Murray a spot on the 2016–17 All-Rookie Team and the 2017 NHL All-Playoff Team.

 He recorded his first NHL point on December 8, 2016, an assist on an empty net goal.

 During warm-ups of game one of the Penguins' first-round matchup versus the Columbus Blue Jackets in the 2017 Stanley Cup playoffs, Murray was injured and Fleury replaced him.
-He saw his first action of the 2017 Stanley Cup playoffs in game three of the Eastern Conference Finals against the Ottawa Senators after Fleury was pulled from the game.
+He saw his first action of the 2017 Stanley Cup playoffs in game three of the Eastern Conference Final against the Ottawa Senators after Fleury was pulled from the game.
 He recorded a shutout two games later, stopping all 25 shots he faced in a 7–0 win.
-A thrilling game seven overtime win helped Murray and the Penguins reach the Stanley Cup Finals for the second year in a row.
+A thrilling game seven overtime win helped Murray and the Penguins reach the Stanley Cup Final for the second year in a row.
 Despite two solid starts in the first two games against the Nashville Predators, Murray's game faltered in games three and four.
 As a result, there was much speculation about who would start in the fifth game.
 Murray was announced as the starter and stopped all 24 shots the Nashville Predators shot at him in a 6–0 win.
 Murray made 27 saves in game six, shutting out the Predators 2–0 and winning the Stanley Cup for the second consecutive season.